Alamance County, North Carolina: Past managers

+D.J.
 Walker and David Smith held dual roles as county manager and county attorney during their terms.

 Arts and recreation

 The arts

 The Paramount Theater serves as a center of dramatic presentations in the community.
 To the south there is the Snow Camp Outdoor Drama which has plays from late spring to early fall in the evenings.
 Alamance County is also home to the Haw River Ballroom, a large music and arts venue in Saxapahaw.

 Parks

 Alamance County, Burlington, Graham, Elon, Haw River, Swepsonville, and Mebane all have small parks that are not listed here.
 Major parks include: